Integrated Marketing Communications:

 INCREASING CANAL QUARTERS AWARENESS AND BOOKINGS (2014-present)

-In order to continue increasing the occupancy of the lockhouses -- and in anticipation of our seventh lockhouse opening in 2019 -- I advocated for and received a $9,000 budget for Canal Quarters marketing in 2019, which I am devoting to print ads in the Montgomery, Frederick, and Washington County Visitor Guides, and a digital marketing campaign with Manning Media in Hagerstown.
+In order to continue increasing the occupancy of the lockhouses, I advocated for and received a $9,000 budget for Canal Quarters marketing in both 2019 and 2020, which I am devoting to print and digital advertising campaigns.
 I will track the results of these investments closely to determine whether they are worth repeating in future years.
 We also experience success with email and social media campaigns and have seen a bump in traffic with the addition of AdWords in the past 6 months.
 We host open houses once or twice a year to raise awareness within the local community about Canal Quarters, which can provide a unique staycation experience.
 Our seventh lockhouse, "Swains,"opened to great fanfare in June 2019, with coverage from WTOP, WAMU, Preservation Magazine, and several other smaller outlets.
 We gave tours of the new lockhouse to over 500 people during the two-day grand opening.

 In bookings over two years